Sharan-Sundar/Sharan-Sundar.github.io/_posts/2018-10-15-Pro_DC_Motor.md

 ### Conventional method

-I guess some Electronics stuff.
+I guess some "Electronics" stuff.

 ### Deploying Machine Learning
  The behaviour of the DC motor is polymial as observed from the graph below.